Polkadoty/the-isb-api/Ship-Guide.md

 For the cardimages in particular, head to the following link: https://lensdump.com/a/e3fYm

+- If no images appear in the album, don't panic.
+Head to the "sub-album" button and they should be sorted by faction.
 - Search for the ship card you want, and left click on the open square in the top right of the card.
 This square is highlighted in the image below:

 ![Select upper right](templates\select_upper_right.png)